Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 1 : How are AUIs currently being used?

-This RQ explores the application of AUI in the chronic disease domain.
-Of the 48 papers we analysed for this SLR, most of the reviewed studies are from Canada (11\%), followed by European countries (66\%).
-Figure \ref{fig:health-relatedyear} provides a visual breakdown of how many chronic diseases we found within these 48 primary studies across a 21-year period.
-The distribution of papers collected over 2000 to 2021 was relatively evenly distributed with two minor exceptions (see Figure \ref{fig:health-relatedyear}).
-There is very little work done between the years 2000 and 2007.
-This can be explained by the fact that the first introduction of smartphones to the market was in 2006 and the focus at that time was more on core ideas and concepts than the AUI \cite{zhang2022efficacy}.
+This RQ focuses on exploring the application of AUIs in the domain of chronic diseases.
+Of the 48 papers we analysed for this SLR, the majority of the included studies are from European countries (66\%), followed by Canada (11\%).
+Figure \ref{fig:health-relatedyear} provides a visual representation of the distribution of chronic diseases covered in these 48 primary studies spanning a period of 21 years.
+The distribution of papers from 2000 to 2021 shows a relatively even distribution, with two minor exceptions.
+Notably, there is limited research conducted between the years 2000 and 2007.
+This can be attributed to the early introduction of smartphones in 2006, where the focus was primarily on core ideas and concepts rather than AUI \citep{zhang2022efficacy}.

-It was not until 2012 that AUI became widely used in applications for chronic diseases, and the number of papers increased substantially, from one to six papers in one year.
-During this period, the set of target relevant chronic diseases also grew to become more diverse, including stroke, RFCD, ageing and autism.
-However, RFCD and stroke have remained the most active across the years.
-Out of the 48 research included, RFCD received the greatest attention (11 studies, 23\%).
-RFCD is also the predominant study area before 2009.
-Although there seems to have been a decline in interest in AUI research after 2017, there are recent relevant studies which are included in this SLR.
+The use of AUIs in applications for chronic diseases gained traction in 2012, with a substantial increase in the number of related papers.
+This period also sees an expansion in the range of targeted chronic diseases, encompassing conditions such as stroke, RFCD, ageing, and autism.
+However, RFCD and stroke have consistently remained the most prominent areas of study over the years.
+While there appears to have been a decrease in interest in AUI research after 2017, this SLR incorporates recent relevant studies that contribute to the field.